Lesson 3

 5. The Wealth Palace — 财帛宫 (Cáibó Gōng)

-Your relationship with money — how you earn it, how you spend it, how you think about it, and how much of it flows through your life.
-This palace is less about whether you're "rich" in absolute terms and more about the quality and character of your financial life.
-Someone with Mizar here earns through hard work and discipline.
-Someone with Dubhe here earns through charm and versatility.
-Someone with the Moon here accumulates quietly through long-term planning.
+How money flows through your life.
+Not WHETHER you're rich — but the character of your financial life.
+Someone with Mizar here earns through discipline and hard work.
+Someone with Dubhe earns through charm and versatility.
+Someone with the Moon accumulates quietly through long-term planning.
+Same palace, three very different financial personalities.

-The Wealth Palace shows the current — the flow.
-The actual reservoir is better seen in the Property Palace (see below), which functions as your financial storage.
+One distinction worth making now: the Wealth Palace shows the flow — the current.
+How much actually accumulates is better seen in the Property Palace, which functions as your reservoir.

 6. The Health Palace — 疾厄宫 (Jí'è Gōng)